RavenCutie21/Sounding-Good-With-APO/README.md

 * Add roundness with a mid boost around 500 Hz.

 * Filter out frequency ranges to clear up sibilance (8 kHz).

+# Now to do your Headphones or IEM's

+This is actually incredibly easy, please visit https://autoeq.app

+This allows you to search for your headphones in a really large database and use pre-existing EQ profiles, like Harman, which is the most commonly enjoyed EQ profile, and what I would actually recommend most people to use, you can adjust it after to fix some of the stuff you wouldn't like but that's it.